akshay-rakheja/personal-website-dev/Resume_Akshay_Rakheja.md

 Summary

-Innovative software engineer with a Master’s in AI/ML and a passion for building products that drive business value through AI and automation.
+Innovative software engineer with a Master's in AI/ML and a passion for building products that drive business value through AI and automation.
 Proven track record of delivering impactful solutions, including 8 hackathon wins in AI and blockchain.
 Skilled in enhancing operational efficiency and user experience through advanced AI models and automation platforms.
 Currently at CGI, developing AI tools that streamline processes and improve decision-making.

 Skills
  • AI/ML: Vertex AI, RAG, Langchain, CrewAI, PyTorch, MCP, Pinecone